bukanyohandi/personal-website/static/posts/convex-hull-trick.md

 The implementation above operates efficiently when the inserted gradient is in descending order.
 The reason will be explained later.

-In our set of linear functions, it can be observed that:
+In our set of affine functions, it can be observed that:
 - $f_0(x)$ maximizes the value of $x$ for $x \in [p_0, \infty)$;
 - $f_1(x)$ maximizes the value of $x$ for $x \in [p_1, p_0]$;
 - $\ldots$